New leadership for NTNU's top spots

 Kjeldstad is the Chair of NTNU's Education Committee, and is the university's representative in the Mid-Norway Network and other education-related networks and groups.

-Pro-Rector for Innovation and External Relations - Johan E. Hustad
+Pro-Rector for Innovation - Johan E. Hustad

 Johan E. Hustad will continue in his position as Pro-Rector for Innovation and External Relations.